hazae41/immutable/README.md

 This is done just like `workbox` but with even more checks as the hashes are also verified.

-All files are hashed and verified using SHA-256 which is both strong and fast.
+All files are hashed and verified using native SHA-256 which is both strong and fast.

+This makes your webapp immutable, as long as the service worker is not updated.

 -

-The Immutable Framework also does things right to avoid server-side attacks at much as possible.

-It is compatible with [HTTPSec](https://github.com/hazae41/httpsec), which means the HTML page can be automatically verified.
+It is compatible with [HTTPSec](https://github.com/hazae41/httpsec), which means the HTML page can have its integrity enforced.

-Unfortunately, you have to manually hash the service-worker to verify it because HTTPSec can't do that for you.

-And since the service-worker verifies the hashes of other files (pages, scripts, assets).

-That means you don't need to manually verify the hash of other files!

-So the the only way to compromise the webapp is when you first download it.

-But if you also use HTTPSec, then it can only compromise non-script assets.

-Otherwise you can trust the whole webapp forever unless you update it!
+Unfortunately, HTTPSec can't enforce the service worker, but it can enforce pages, and pages can enforce in-page scripts and assets.

+So you shouldn't use the service worker for anything important except caching your webapp or doing normal service worker stuff.

 -

-Updates are tricky since you can't really verify them before applying them.

-An update will be able to use the storage and cookies before the user can erase them.

-One thing possible is to clear the storage just before a new service-worker is activated.

-Or encrypt it with an user-password and prompting that password after the update.

-So the user is able to manually verify the new service-worker before entering his password.
+The webapp is only compromisable when you first download it, when you manually update it, or when it's auto-updated after one year.

 ## Subframeworks